-Puppies and dogs use the very same body language and growls during play as they do for aggression--they just use the signals in a mixed up order, or exaggerate the behavior to show they're "just kidding."
+Puppies and dogs use the very same body language and growl during play as they do for aggression--they just use the signals in a mixed up order, or exaggerate the behavior to show they're "just kidding."
 Play aggression with puppies that don't know how to inhibit their bite, though, can be painful and scary.
 And it also can become dangerous if it crosses the line from play into predatory aggression, which can target smaller animals or even babies.
-Read this article to learn what... to watch for, and how to manage puppy play aggression and predatory aggression.Continue to 9 of 10 below.
+Learn what to watch for and how... to manage puppy play aggression and predatory aggression.

 Puppies get excited--and it's fun to watch!
 Adult dogs get excited, too, and just like with young kids, too much excitement can create poor judgment.
 Dogs that are normally nice, loving pets as individuals can turn into a "gang" of ill-behaved or even aggressive canines.
 Multiple dogs increase the excitement factor and the potential for excitement aggression.
-Learn more about this special type of behavior in this article about excitement aggression.